adarsh3601/Parms-Extraction_Galaxy_Merger_DL/README.md

 Note here:
 1. Model is trained for Image of dimensions 64x64x3.
 To run model flawlessly please resize the image to the 64x64x3 dimensions
 2. The folder "model" in cloned repository should be 94.8 MB (9,94,96,042 bytes).
-If it dosen't match, it is advised to download from [https://drive.google.com/drive/folders/1lwhV48n1PcURtrTygO_GF8nZYm1Xw5Go?usp=sharing]
+If it dosen't match, it is advised to download from https://bit.ly/3jU0ir7

 ### Case 2:
-For training the model
+For training the new model for different data:
+1. Optional- You can clone the repository or download the model from the link https://bit.ly/3jU0ir7
+2. Use the pretrained weights or you can train the model from scratch from https://autokeras.com/
+3. Can use the Detect.py for corresponding Images supplying path of newly trained model